 This Guide is essentially intended to cover the scripts relevant to the languages with which the DHARMA project is concerned, i.e., in alphabetical order (omitting the adjective “Old” relevant in several cases): Balinese, Cam, Javanese, Kannada, Khmer, Malay, Prakrit, Sanskrit, Sundanese, Tamil, Telugu.
 However, the recommendations we give here are certainly intended to be compatible with and extensible to other languages and scripts.
 We request from colleagues reading and using this text to draw our attention to phenomena in the covered languages/scripts that we have so far failed to address, and to give suggestions on how they might be integrated, as well as to phenomena in languages/scripts so far not covered that may cause issues of compatibility.

 The contents of this Guide are primarily applicable to digital editions of epigraphic texts, which must follow these instructions rigorously.
 We do however hope (and, to some degree, expect) that project members will use the same transliteration method, as far as applicable, in their print publications and other work.
 Section 2.2 gives some further pointers on what features of the transliteration system can be ignored outside diplomatic editions.
+We further encourage all project participants to include a reference to the current release version of the Guide (on HAL-SHS) in their publications, in order to make clear that the conventions DHARMA proposes are a published standard, and to disseminate awareness of this standard.

 Separation of Transliteration and Encoding